tzebrowski/ObdMetrics/README.md

 #### CAN header overrides

-* FW allows to override CAN headers just for specific PID's, and adjust it at runtime.
+The framework allows to override CAN headers just for specific PID's, and adjust it at runtime.

 ```json
 {